12 Advance Strategies for Google Ads Used by Professional Advertisers

 6- Negative Keywords

-The importance of negative keywords in google ads can not be overstated.
-When added into your campaign targeting and ad group settings, these words will block you from showing up next to irrelevant search results that are useless for potential customers who are interested in what you offer!
-So if the keyword “recliner” is getting searched 300 times a month, recliners aren’t part of your inventory – add it as a negative word, so those searches don’t count against you during bidding time.
-Your budget goes much farther this way- mainly because there’s no cost per click or paid impressions on these terms since they’re blocked by default.
+You cannot overstate the importance of negative keywords in Google Ads.
+When you add them to your campaign targeting and ad group settings, these words will prevent your ads from appearing next to irrelevant search results that hold no value for potential customers interested in your offerings.
+So, if the keyword “recliner” is searched 300 times a month and recliners are not in your inventory, add it as a negative keyword.
+This way, those searches won’t count against you during the bidding process.
+This approach stretches your budget further because it automatically blocks these terms, resulting in no costs per click or paid impressions on them.
 Not only do negative keywords allow you to exclude undesirable, irrelevant, or unprofitable keyword searches from your campaign, but they also prevent any unwanted ads that contain these words.

 7- Ad Extensions

 These are extensions that appear to the right of a search engine result page (SERP) on Google.
-They can be added for free by any advertiser and include location targeting, call tracking numbers, business hours, etc. To take advantage of these features on Google Ads, your business needs to be eligible for each one and meet specific requirements, including having an active AdWords account in good standing.
+Any advertiser can add them for free, and they include location targeting, call tracking numbers, business hours, etc. To take advantage of these features on Google Ads, your business needs to be eligible for each one and meet specific requirements, including having an active AdWords account in good standing.

 1. With Location Extension, advertisers can show different information based on where searchers are located geographically.

-2. Call Extension is designed to help connect businesses with customers who have called their phone number from ads before but can’t find them again via search engine query or by clicking through on RLSA (Remarketing Lists For Search Ads).
+2. Call Extension serves the purpose of helping businesses connect with customers who have previously called their phone number from ads but cannot find them again through a search engine query or by clicking through on RLSA (Remarketing Lists for Search Ads).

 3. Sitelinks allow marketers another opportunity to showcase their services or products with a link to the website.
 You can also use the Sitelink extension to your ad, which will allow you to include up to five links that point viewers directly from one page on your website and onto another specific location.
 They’re handy because they help people navigate large websites while also providing more information about different detail pages.
 This is particularly helpful if it’s difficult for visitors to find what they need using just the main navigation bar at the top of their browser window.

-4. Callout extensions on Google Ads can be used for various things, from showing your phone number to highlighting a special offer.
+4. Callout extensions on Google Ads allow you to use them for various purposes, including displaying your phone number or highlighting a special offer.

 8- Responsive Ads